Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Results

 Figure~\ref{fig:rq1_2/reference_points_visualization} shows 100 reference inputs for \spell and \texttt{ODD-ADD}, sampled by different sampling strategies from Llama, denoted in blue.
 The yellow points, on the other hands, are the ten inputs in the initial reference set.
 Each plot additionally shows the resulting \name scores for all the remaining inputs in red (likely to fail) and green (likely to pass), which can be compared to the ground truth pass rate distribution shown in GT Pass Rate (leftmost).
 Inputs for \spell form a single contiguous cluster with two polar ends, whereas inputs for \odd form multiple, fragmented clusters.
 We note that exploration-based sampling for \spell tends to prefer inputs that are outliers, i.e., far from the already sampled reference set.
 The shape of distribution of \spell means that such outliers are more likely to fail, making little contribution to the modelling of the passing input distribution.
 In contrast, exploitation-based sampling achieves a better coverage of passing inputs, as it tries to clarify the boundaries between mixture components fitted to the initially given passing inputs.
 Random sampling, on the other hand, achieves a good coverage of the entire input space.
 Both exploitation-based and random sampling result in more accurate modelling of the input distribution, leading to higher correlation than exploration-based sampling.
 In contrast, \odd has fragmented and scattered clusters.
 Exploration-based sampling successfully discovers outer clusters and accurately models their distributions, whereas exploitation-based and random sampling fail to do so, resulting in lower correlations.

 A closer examination of Figure~\ref{fig:rq1_2/comparison_samplings_n500} also reveals that Mistral shows a different pattern from those of Llama and Gemma: exploitation-based sampling performs poorly in general, whereas random sampling performs better than for Llama and Gemma.
 We conjecture that this is because Mistral exhibits substantially higher failure rates across all tasks.
 For example, in \json task, only 31\% of inputs achieve pass rates above 0.5, compared to 67\% for Llama and 80\% for Gemma.
 Such lower pass rate results in a larger number of smaller, more fragmented clusters of passing inputs.
-Such fragmented distributions are more difficult for \name to model, resulting in lower performance for exploitation-based sampling strategy.
+Under limited initial data, the GMM may struggle to capture the global structure, and its entropy-based signal can become less reliable, leading to sampling that is biased toward local regions.

 \begin{rqbox}[Answer to RQ1] \name successfully predicts pass/fail likelihoods of inputs before the LLM generates outputs, showing clearer advantages over baselines on complex, multi-cluster input distributions.
 Sampling strategy significantly impacts performance; across tasks, balanced sampling yields the most stable results. \end{rqbox}